How Safe Is It to Dine Out If You've Been Vaccinated?

 Since none of us are fortune tellers, it's tough to predict what will be forever changed and what will bounce back quickly.
 It's clear, however, that a lot of us are itching to return to some sense of "normalcy."

-The CDC suggests we shouldn't quite rush out and return to our previous mask-less meals, even once you're fully vaccinated.
+The U.S. Centers for Disease Control and Prevention suggests we shouldn't quite rush out and return to our previous mask-less meals, even once we're fully vaccinated.

 Many doctors and researchers vary based on where they fall on the risk tolerance spectrum, but most seem to be avoiding indoor dining since study after study has linked eating inside at a restaurant with increased risk for transmission.
-We're learning that vaccination seems to decrease viral transmission, but the final answer about if someone who has been vaccinated can still potentially pass on the virus to another unvaccinated human is still TBD.
+We're learning that vaccination seems to decrease viral transmission, but the final answer on how likely someone who has been vaccinated is to pass on the virus to another person is still TBD.

 The risk is low for the vaccinated diner, but "nobody is going out there with a big 'V' on their forehead saying 'I'm vaccinated.'
-So as people are looking around, if they're seeing that everyone is gathering in these very crowded restaurants, there's a message that's being sent [that it's safe]," Dr. David W. Dowdy, an infectious disease epidemiologist and an associate professor at Johns Hopkins Bloomberg School of Public Health tells Eater.
-"As more people in our society become vaccinated, everyone should feel like they can slowly get back to activities that pose some risk.
-I think that a lot of these discussions start to get at how we as individuals consider our roles in a broader society, and a society where both risk and opportunity for vaccination are not necessarily fairly distributed."
+So as people are looking around, if they're seeing that everyone is gathering in these very crowded restaurants, there's a message that's being sent [that it's safe]," David W. Dowdy, M.D., Ph.D., an infectious disease epidemiologist and associate professor at Johns Hopkins Bloomberg School of Public Health, tells Eater.

 "At some point, people are going to say, 'Look, it's my birthday, I'm going to go out, and I'm going to celebrate.' ...
 I think it's about choosing those events or times when we are willing to tolerate a little bit more risk.
 But just because I go out and celebrate for my birthday, doesn't mean I'm suddenly going out every night.
 It's not an all or nothing sort of situation," he says.